NordVPN: Criticism

 In 2019, the Advertising Standards Authority (United Kingdom) (ASA) advised NordVPN not to repeat claims that public WiFi is so insecure it is equivalent to handing out your personal information to the people around you.
 The ASA ruled that HTTPS already provides "a significant layer of security" and that the impression the ad gave that users were at a significant risk from data theft was erroneous.
 In 2023, the ASA again ruled against NordVPN, this time over an advertisement which claimed NordVPN could "switch off... malware", holding that, in context, listeners were "likely to understand" it to mean the product would stop all malware, which NordVPN did not substantiate in response to the ASA.

 In January 2022, NordVPN updated its policy regarding law enforcement cooperation, according to statements from PCMag and TechRadar.
 Previously, NordVPN had maintained a strict no-logs policy, preventing any user-identifying data from being stored.
 The 2023 update clarified that, while the no-logs policy continued, NordVPN would comply with law enforcement requests when required by local legal authorities.
 This change reflected increased regulatory pressures on VPN providers to support investigations related to cybersecurity and criminal activities.

-Privacy advocates, including VPN.com, expressed concern that this cooperation might compromise user privacy and set a precedent for other VPN services.
+Privacy advocates expressed concern that this cooperation might compromise user privacy and set a precedent for other VPN services.
 Critics argued that any law enforcement compliance could challenge NordVPN's commitment to anonymity, while NordVPN, as cited by TechRadar, asserted its dedication to privacy by only responding to legal requests and maintaining minimal data retention.
 Transparency statements from the company outlined strict compliance conditions, aiming to reassure users about privacy safeguards under the revised policy.